Identifying Toxic Relationships After A Cancer Diagnosis

 While navigating this journey, some survivors can suffer from some embarrassing situations that require a partner to be very supportive.
 These include:

-Any time a partner displays disdain or lack of empathy due to the above situations, it should be a red flag.
+Any time a partner displays disdain or lack of empathy due to the above situations, it could be a red flag.

 If your partner is unwilling to make compromises in their lives for your new situation, this could be a sign of something worse to come.
 This includes giving up harmful habits such as smoking around you, eating junk food, drinking alcohol, or using narcotics.
 You may make a decision if this is how you want to live.